The Painter's Story: Prologue – Playing Sides

 “What’s this?”
 I demanded.

 “A charm for your protection,” he repeated.
-“The devil himself has marked you.”
+“You have been marked by the darkest power.”

 He turned his head cautiously from side to side and warned: “Nothing else stands between you and the unrequited!”